 It's all nicely comedic until Johnny Ringo arrives when it takes a much darker tone as did The Myth Makers

 Hartnell seems to revel in the chance to do some comedy and his moment of glory is his "People keep giving me guns.
 I wish they wouldn't."
-In fact this story is pack full of nice bits around guns being pointed at people who don't want to have guns pointed at them.
+In fact, this story is pack full of nice bits around guns being pointed at people who don't want to have guns pointed at them.
 And Jackie Lane gets to actually do stuff as Dodo for the first time.
-The scene where she gets the jump on Doc Holliday is marvellous.
-Meanwhile Peter Purves gets to be his usually excellent self, even when singing badly in a ridiculous shirt.
+The scene where she gets the jump on Doc Holliday is marvelous.
+Meanwhile, Peter Purves gets to be his usual excellent self, even when singing badly in a ridiculous shirt.

 We're leading up to the Gunfight but not before the Doctor tries to stop it by talking to Pa Clanton (Reed De Rouen).
 (Again there is a similar scene in My Darling Clementine) so the gunfight is doomed to take place.